smalltong02/keras-llm-robot/readme.md

   conda install pytorch torchvision torchaudio pytorch-cuda=12.1 -c pytorch -c nvidia
   ```

-  6. Install dependencies, Please choose the appropriate requirements file based on your platform:
+  6. Install dependencies, Please choose the appropriate requirements file based on your platform, On the Windows, if encounter compilation errors for llama-cpp-python or tts during the installation, please remove these two packages from the requirements:
   ```bash
   // windows
   pip install -r requirements-windows.txt